Module tailwind.config.js merging

 Sometimes you may wish to omit a compatibility module from this file - to exclude their custom styles, for example.

-This can be achieved by passing the module name to the Hyva\CompatModuleFallback\Observer\HyvaThemeHyvaConfigGenerateBefore
+file by passing the module name to the Hyva\CompatModuleFallback\Observer\HyvaThemeHyvaConfigGenerateBefore

 class's exclusions